Meet Our Director

-Our mission is focused primarily on seniors in residential facilities because they often have limited physical abilities, which may make it impossible or difficult for them to attend live musical performances.
-Based on available research and our experiences, senior residents suffering from Alzheimer’s and dementia can recall the words to songs they used to sing when they were younger.
+Our mission is focused primarily on seniors in residential communities because they often have limited physical abilities, which may make it impossible or difficult for them to attend live musical performances.
+Based on available research and our experiences, seniors suffering from Alzheimer’s and dementia can recall the words to songs they used to sing when they were younger even though yesterdays events may be forgotten.

 The Issaquah Singers concerts improve the quality of life for seniors.
-Here are just a few quotes from the residents:
+Here are just a few quotes from audience members:

 “I loved your beautiful concert.
-I knew the songs and sang along!”
+I knew all the songs and sang along!”

 “Today I liked being so close to hear a choir in concert.”